 It’s a scientific fact that there’s nothing cuter than a baby sloth in a bucket.
 But even if Facebook ‘likes’ turn out not to correlate with biological fitness, sloths are a runaway success by any measure.
 Well, maybe not so much ‘runaway.’
 But it’s certainly true they’re not going anywhere.
 Sloths have an outstanding survival strategy, as their unexpectedly high density in South and Central American tropical forests attests.
 In some areas, sloths consume half the energy and make up two-thirds of mammalian biomass.
 That’s a lot of sloths.
 But it’s hard to see them because they hardly move—their leafy diets just don’t provide enough energy for them to monkey around.
 How do they succeed on such meager rations?
 Simple.
 They are consummate energy misers.
 Can humans learn something about conserving energy from the sloth?
-Read today’s entry of The Biomimicry Manual to find out!
+Read today’s entry of to find out!

 The sloth spends his whole life browsing in the trees, and he’s built perfectly for it.
 In fact, he can’t even stand up on the ground because his hands and feet are essentially coat-hangers.
 He is designed to do one thing: hang upside-down from a horizontal tree branch.
 His body is designed to resist tension forces, not compression.
 He’s a great natural model for hanging roofs, gardens, and bridges.
 Pretty much anything that hangs.